RiiConnect24/Wii-Guide/_pages/DSiWare-Downgrade-(App-Injection-and-Second-3DS).md

   + You may have to force power off by holding the power button
 8. Put your SD card in your computer, then copy `F0F1_N3DS.bin` or `F0F1_O3DS.bin` (depending on your device) to a safe location; make backups in multiple locations; this backup will save you from a brick if anything goes wrong

-##### Section VIII - Flashing the target 3DS's NFIRM
+##### Section IX - Flashing the target 3DS's NFIRM

-**Do NOT downgrade with dgTool on a device that already has arm9loaderhax installed or you will BRICK!**
+**Never downgrade with dgTool on a device that already has arm9loaderhax installed or you will BRICK!**

 1. Launch your DSiWare game on **the target 3DS**
 4. Launch dgTool by starting your DSiWare game